Stuk/eslint-plugin-header/README.md

 ```
 Possible values are `unix` for `\n` and `windows` for `\r\n` line endings.

-### Dynamically manipulate year in the template
+### Dynamically manipulate the year in the template

-For ESLint `--fix`, when replacing the header, with these options year can be dynamically include using config
+When replacing the header, year can be dynamically manipulate and include using these options
 ```json
 "rules": {
     "header/header": [